hiralbhanu/GITS2.1-I.R.I.S/tasks.md

 # Deliverables for phase 3:
-1. INSTALLATION ISSUES - fix installation for windows.
-The project should also run on Windows (fix installation issue for windows )
+1. The project should also run on Windows (fix installation issue for windows )
-3. CUSTOM COMMANDS - custom commands - reset (delete)
-4. Automated test cases
+2. Create and refactor custom commands to reset(delete)
-5. Test cases in different languages
+3. Automate test cases and also implement test cases in different languages